Published 07 May 2026

 - Agency projects: $1,500 to $15,000+

-Wix platform costs are separate from the developer’s fee.
+Wix platform costs are separate.

 - Wix premium plan